Lie theory of finite simple groups and the Roth property: Nondegeneracy, eigenvalues and reducibility of the Killing form for conjugacy classes

 \begin{proposition} Let $\CC\subseteq G\setminus\{e\}$ be an ad-stable subset. \begin{enumerate} \item If a complex irreducible representation $V$ occurs in $\C\CC$ in an eigenspace of the associated Killing form matrix, then so does its dual representation (with complex conjugate character).

-\item If we consider the inverse conjugacy class $\CC^{-1}$ then the eigenvalues of the Killing form matrix for $\CC^{-1}$ are the same as the ones obtained for $\CC$, and the decompositions of the respective eigenspaces into irreps are isomorphic. \end{enumerate}
+\item If we consider the inverse conjugacy class $\CC^{-1}$ then the eigenvalues of the Killing form matrix for $\CC^{-1}$ are the same as the ones obtained for $\CC$, and the decompositions of the respective eigenspaces into irreps are equivalent. \end{enumerate}

-\end{proposition} \begin{proof} Let $\CC$ be an ad-stable subset.
-The conjugation representation is clearly defined over $\R$ by working in the basis $\CC$ (indeed, over $\Z$).
-Since $K$ is real and symmetric in the basis $\CC$ its eigenspaces are also defined over $\R$, and hence real as subrepresentations of the conjugation representations.
+\end{proposition} \begin{proof} The conjugation representation is clearly defined over $\R$, and since $K$ is real and symmetric in the basis $\CC$ its eigenspaces are also defined over $\R$, hence real as subrepresentations of the conjugation representation.
 This implies the first part.
 For the second part we consider inversion as a bijection between the two ad-stable subsets.
 Let $a,b,c\in\CC$.
-Clearly $c$ commutes with $ab$ {\em iff} $c^{-1}$ commutes with $b^{-1}a^{-1}$.
+Clearly $c$ commutes with $ab$ precisely if $c^{-1}$ commutes with $b^{-1}a^{-1}$.
 But as the Killing forms are symmetric, we see that the Killing forms have the same matrices in their respective bases.
 If $v\in \C\CC$ is expanded in the basis $\CC$ we define $\tilde v$ to be the corresponding vector in $\C\CC^{-1}$ with the same coefficients in the corresponding basis, i.e. $v,\tilde v$ are represented by the same column vector in their respective bases.
 One may readily see that the matrices for the action of an element of $g$ in the two cases are also identical.
 This implies the second part. \end{proof}

-One can extend the first part to a general Galois theory argument that if an irrational representation occurs then so do its various `conjugates', with the corresponding change of Galois root in the eigenvalue (we will see this for $A_5$ below).

-Next, we look at the trivial representation in $\C \CC$ canonically present as spanned by the sum of the elements of $\CC$.
-By a slight abuse of notation we denote this element by $\theta$ (its analogue as a left-invariant 1-form makes the calculus inner).
-We recall that a matrix with non-negative entries is called {\em irreducible} if for all indices $i,j$ there exists $m\in\N$ such that the matrix entry $(K^m)_{ij}\ne 0$.
+By a slight abuse of notation, in the following we denote the element $\sum_{a\in \C} a$ by $\theta$ (its analogue as a left-invariant 1-form makes the calculus inner).
+Clearly $\theta$ spans a copy of the trivial representation in $\C\CC$, and the unique copy if $\CC$ is a conjugacy class.
+We also recall that a matrix with non-negative entries is called {\em irreducible} if for all indices $i,j$ there exists $m\in\N$ such that the matrix entry $(K^m)_{ij}\ne 0$.
 This is equivalent to connectedness of the graph on the set of indices defined by an edge whenever the entry $K_{ij}\ne 0$.